-Trogarzo® was the first HIV treatment approved with a new mechanism of action in more than 10 years.
+Trogarzo[®] was the first HIV treatment approved with a new mechanism of action in more than 10 years.
 It is the first in a new class of antiretrovirals (ARV) and is a long-acting ARV therapy that can lead to an undetectable viral load in heavily treatment-experienced adult HIV-infected patients when used in combination with other ARVs.
 The treatment is infused once every two weeks.

-Trogarzo® was approved by the FDA in March 2018 for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in heavily treatment-experienced adults with multidrug resistant (MDR) HIV-1 infection failing their current antiretroviral regimen.
-Trogarzo® was also approved by the European Medicines Agency (EMA) in September 2019 for the treatment of adults infected with MDR HIV-1 for whom it is otherwise not possible to construct a suppressive antiviral regimen.
-Trogarzo® is currently commercially available in Germany and the Company expects to launch Trogarzo® in key additional European countries later in 2021 and in 2022.
-A number of patients are also being treated with Trogarzo® in some European countries through early access programs.
-Trogarzo® will be launched on a country-by-country basis across Europe as it gains public reimbursement in each such country.
-In addition, the Company has filed a marketing authorization application (MAA) in Israel for Trogarzo®.
+Trogarzo[®] was approved by the FDA in March 2018 for the treatment of human immunodeficiency virus type 1 (HIV-1) infection in heavily treatment-experienced adults with multidrug resistant (MDR) HIV-1 infection failing their current antiretroviral regimen.
+Trogarzo[®] was also approved by the European Medicines Agency (EMA) in September 2019 for the treatment of adults infected with MDR HIV-1 for whom it is otherwise not possible to construct a suppressive antiviral regimen.
+Trogarzo[®] is currently commercially available in Germany and the Company expects to launch Trogarzo[®] in key additional European countries later in 2021 and in 2022.
+A number of patients are also being treated with Trogarzo[®] in some European countries through early access programs.
+Trogarzo[®] will be launched on a country-by-country basis across Europe as it gains public reimbursement in each such country.
+In addition, the Company has received regulatory approval in Israel for Trogarzo[®] and is currently working to secure pricing and reimbursement.

-In March 2016, we obtained the rights to commercialize Trogarzo® in the United States and Canada pursuant to a distribution and licensing agreement with TaiMed.
-In March 2017, the agreement was amended to include the commercial rights to Trogarzo® in the EU and in other countries such as Israel, Norway, Russia and Switzerland (TaiMed Agreement).
+In March 2016, we obtained the rights to commercialize Trogarzo[®] in the United States and Canada pursuant to a distribution and licensing agreement with TaiMed.
+In March 2017, the agreement was amended to include the commercial rights to Trogarzo[®] in the EU and in other countries such as Israel, Norway, Russia and Switzerland (TaiMed Agreement).

-The Company's commercial strategy for the 2021 fiscal year is to generate revenue growth through increased sales of its medicines in the United States while working on securing an appropriate price and widespread reimbursement for Trogarzo® in key European countries and launch Trogarzo® in those key European countries.
+The Company's commercial strategy for the 2021 fiscal year is to generate revenue growth through increased sales of its medicines in the United States while working on securing an appropriate price and widespread reimbursement for Trogarzo[®] in key European countries and pursue the launch of Trogarzo[®] in those key European countries.